lukegriffiths/geostatistical-ground-modelling/docs/METHODOLOGY.md

 Geostatistical ground modelling of normalised cone tip resistance ($Q_{tn}$) across an offshore wind farm site.
-This document defines the notation, the generative model behind the synthetic dataset, the estimators, the validation harness, and the mapping of real data onto the same contract.
+This document defines the notation, the generative model behind the synthetic dataset, the estimators, the validation harness, the $Q_{tn} \leftrightarrow q_t$ transform, and the mapping of real data onto the same contract.
 Every equation here is the one the code implements; where a library convention was verified empirically rather than assumed, that is noted.

 ---